mautic/user-documentation/docs/contacts/custom_fields.rst

 * City

-Published fields
+Available fields
 *****************

-There is a toggle switch which shows before each label title.
-You can find this type of switch throughout the Mautic UI for publishing and unpublishing items.
+Each label title is preceded by a toggle switch, commonly found across the Mautic UI, to toggle item availability.

 .. only:: html